Space Emperor God Sigma: Media

-The series was telecast in Italy under the title God Sigma, l'imperatore dello spazio (the Italian translation of the full Japanese title).
+The series was telecast in Italy, simply titled God Sigma.

 God Sigma toys were released under the premier Godaikin toy label in Japan and Hong Kong in the 1980s.

-On March 16, 2011, Pony Canyon released a complete DVD box set, which only had a limited production run.
-This is the first and only digital version of the show.
+In March 2011, Pony Canyon released a complete DVD box set, which only had a limited production run.

+In July 2024, Discotek Media released a Blu-ray box set.
+It is the first English release of the series.

 Appearances in other works

 Space Emperor God Sigma appears in various games by Banpresto (currently Bandai Namco Games).
 Its first appearance was in a 1992 Famicom game called Shuffle Fight.
-Its second was in the 2008 PS2 game Super Robot Wars Z. However, by this time, Toshiya's voice actor Tomiyama Kei had died, so the role was given to Tomokazu Seki instead.
+Its second was in the 2008 PS2 game Super Robot Wars Z, but by this time, Toshiya's voice actor Tomiyama Kei had died, so the role was given to Tomokazu Seki instead.
 In the same game, a robot from Gravion called God Σ Gravion appears, triggering a conversation between the characters of each series.
 God Sigma also appears in the game's two-part sequel, 2nd Super Robot Wars Z: Hakai-hen and Saisei-hen.